equinix/terraform-equinix-metal-ibm-satellite-on-baremetal/README.md

 ## Deploy the IBM Cloud Satellite cluster on Equinix Metal

 To facilitate the deployment we have included a template that can be used to define your own terraform.tfvars file.
 There you will find the main required variables.
+For a complete list of all customizable variables look at the variables.tf file.
 Rename the template to terraform.tfvars and use your favorite text editor to define the required variables

 ```bash